CaptainChicky/Shitty-Python-Neural-Net/README.md

  - [x] Allow custom alpha values for leaky relu (currently hardcoded to 0.01)
     - now supports activation_params dict for all parametric activations, and weight_init_params/bias_init_params for initializers
  - [x] Add optimization so the network doesn't train too slowly on large datasets, like mini-batch training?
-    - added `batch_size` parameter to Training constructor for mini-batch gradient descent ❌ Allow setting a random seed for reproducibility when initing a network
+    - added `batch_size` parameter to Training constructor for mini-batch gradient descent<br>

+❌ Allow setting a random seed for reproducibility when initing a network
-    - decided against implementing this, as its trivial and i'm too lazy lol and when creating MLPs you will basically never ever use this
+    - decided against implementing this, as its trivial and i'm too lazy lol and when creating MLPs you will basically never ever use this<br>

 ❌ Adding noise to training data when processing (like MNIST) if the data is regularized, to be able to train more robust networks
     - decided against this, as that's for the user to process their own data lol